abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 If you’re interested in being a helpful bystander yourself, click through.

 Self defense, whether in the moment or with organized patrols, is a powerful argument because governments can’t deny it without looking bad.
-But frequent self defense may deligitimize a system.
+But frequent force, even in self defense, is not a good look.
 I started Hofstadter’s American Violence last month; he thinks that the need for force to keep order, regardless of who is doing it, is a threat to legitimacy.

 Weber thinks states by definition need to be the sole provider of force in their borders, but had a complicated loophole about individual self defense.
 Also, was he ever in a street fight?
 I suspect he underestimated the hierarchy of semi-violent turf protection happening every day in a normal city.
-Janet Yellen of all people wrote a paper about [why communities tolerate gangs](https://www.brookings.edu/wp-content/uploads/2016/06/gang-behavior-law-enforcement-community-values-akerlof-yellen.pdf) and claimed that we have a non-zero floor for gang violence in our space.
+Janet Yellen of all people wrote a paper about [why communities tolerate gangs](https://www.brookings.edu/wp-content/uploads/2016/06/gang-behavior-law-enforcement-community-values-akerlof-yellen.pdf) and claimed that we have a non-zero floor beneath which gang violence is tolerable.
 I think hers is the better take.

 To the extent decentralized safety networks enable consensus and norm setting, they also enable posse formation.
 That’s good when it’s for like picking up garbage together.
 It’s less good when it’s used to deploy force.